drduh/macOS-Security-and-Privacy-Guide/README.md

 Be careful about disabling any system daemons you don't understand, as it may render your system unbootable.
 If you break your Mac, use [single user mode](https://support.apple.com/en-us/HT201573) to fix it.

-Use [Console](https://en.wikipedia.org/wiki/Console_(OS_X)) and [Activity Monitor](https://support.apple.com/en-us/HT201464) applications if you notice your Mac heating up, feeling sluggish, or generally misbehaving, as it may have resulted from your tinkering.
+Use [Console](https://en.wikipedia.org/wiki/List_of_macOS_components#Console) and [Activity Monitor](https://support.apple.com/en-us/HT201464) applications if you notice your Mac heating up, feeling sluggish, or generally misbehaving, as it may have resulted from your tinkering.

-To view currently disabled services:
+To view the status of services:

     $ find /var/db/com.apple.xpc.launchd/ -type f -print -exec defaults read {} \; 2>/dev/null